gyanantaran/DynamicsSimulations/problem09/README.md

 date: "2025/02/26"
 ---

-> 9. Canon ball.
+> 9\.
+Canon ball.
 A cannon ball m is launched at angle θ and speed v0.
-It is acted on by gravity g and a viscous drag with magnitude |cv|.
+It is acted on by gravity g and a viscous drag with magnitude $\|c
+\vec{v}\|$.
+>
 >     (a) Find position vs time analytically.
 >     (b) Find a numerical solution using θ = π/4, v0 = 1 m/s, g = 1 m/s 2 , m = 1 kg, c = 1 kg/ s.
 >     (c) Compare the numeric and analytic solutions.
 At t = 2 how big is the error?
 How does the error depend on specified tolerances or step sizes?
 >     (d) Use larger and larger values of v0 and for each trajectory choose a time interval so the canon at least gets back to the ground.
 Plot the trajectories (using equal scale for the x and y axis.
 Plot all curves on one plot.
 As v → ∞ what is the eventual shape?
 [Hint: the answer is simple and interesting.]
 >     (e) For any given v0 there is a best launch angle θ ∗ for maximizing the range.
 As v0 → ∞ to what angle does θ ∗ tend?
 Justify your answer as best you can with careful numerics, analytical work, or both.

-# a.
-Find position vs time analytically.
+# Find position vs time analytically.

 The corresponding code for this in file [./Ballistics/src/Ballistics.jl](./Ballistics/src/Ballistics.jl):